cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 	- Project: **Countdown**
 	- Embed in Application: **Countdown**
 5. Click **Finish**
-6. When prompted, choose to Activate the target
+6. If prompted, choose to Activate the Counting Down scheme

 ## 6) Build and Run!
 The default Xcode template for Today Extensions includes a stubbed out view controller and a storyboard.
 The storyboard includes a single `UILabel` of "Hello World"

-1. From the Scheme selector choose **Counting Down** and click Build and Run
+1. From the Scheme selector verify **Counting Down** is selected and click Build and Run
+2. Choose **Today** from the App to run picker
-2. Switch to the simulator, Xcode does not automatically do this for you when running Today Extensions like it normally does when you run an app (file a radar!)
+3. Switch to the simulator, Xcode does not automatically do this for you when running Today Extensions like it normally does when you run an app (file a radar!)
-3. Depending on how quickly you got to the simulator, Notification Center will be open or will open soon and your widget should be visible, if not scroll down a bit to see it
+4. Depending on how quickly you got to the simulator, Notification Center will be open or will open soon and your widget should be visible, if not scroll down a bit to see it
-4. You should see the "Hello World" label below the title of your widget "Counting Down" and the App's icon
+5. You should see the "Hello World" label below the title of your widget "Counting Down" and the App's icon
-5. Congrats!
+6. Congrats!
 You've built a widget, well sort of.
 Time to make it useful

 ## 7) Configuring the Extension Target
 The widget will need to do a lot of the things that the app already does.
 Most of that logic is already contained in the CountdownKit framework.
 To reuse the logic link CountdownKit framework to the Counting Down target.